Spin pumping into quantum spin nematic states: Results

-In this section, we present the results for the increase of the Gilbert damping in the FI/SN bilayer system.
-First, we show the results in the absence of a magnetic field ($\mu = 0$) in Sec.~\ref{sec:ResultNoMagneticField}.
-Next, we discuss the effect of a finite magnetic field ($\mu > 0$) for the dirty and clean interfaces in Sec.~\ref{sec:ResultDirty} and Sec.~\ref{sec:ResultClean}, respectively.
-Throughout this paper, the parameters are set as $J_1=0$ and $J_2=-{\cal J}$, which stabilizes the spin-nematic state.
-Furthermore, we replace the delta-function in Eqs.~(\ref{dirtyresult1}) and (\ref{cleanresult1}) with the Lorentzian function of width $0.03{\cal J}$ to plot the dependence on the FMR frequency $\omega_{\bm 0}$.
+In this section, we present the results for the increase of the Gilbert damping in the FI/SN and FI/CAF bilayer systems.
+First, we show the results in the absence of a magnetic field ($h = 0$) and under a finite magnetic field ($h > 0$) in Sec.~\ref{sec:ResultNoMagneticField} and Sec.~\ref{sec:Result_magnetic_field}, respectively.
+Throughout this paper, the parameters are set as $J_1=0$, $J_2=-{\cal J}$, and $J_3={\cal J}$, where this choice of $J_1$ and $J_2$ realizes the spin nematic phase.
+Furthermore, we replace the delta-function in Eqs.~(\ref{nematic_result1}) and (\ref{canted_result1}) with the Lorentzian function of width $0.03{\cal J}$ to plot the dependence on the FMR frequency $\omega_{\bm 0}$.
 We note that $\delta \alpha_{\rm G}$ becomes temperature-independent within the mean-field theory, which is justified at low temperatures.